ISC-HEI/isc-hei-report/README.md

 - [x] Acronyms inclusion
 - [ ] Glossary inclusion
-- [ ] Master thesis changes for the template
+- [ ] Master thesis version of this template
 - [ ] Themes for code
 - [ ] Other nice things